 Under RO4 (technical measures to limit emissions) benefits are expected to be maximized without outright banning the use of synthetic infill material, at least when compared to the other restriction options.
 If sufficiently effective technical measures are implemented then annual emissions can be reduced to (practically) zero (reduction to at least 50 kg/y/pitch or roughly 10% of current emissions).
-This was stated many times during the Consultation.Furthermore, there are no lost environmental benefits since recycled end-of-life tyres can be re-used as infill material (even though these might be small).
+This was stated many times during the consultations on the Annex XV report and the draft SEAC opinion.
+A CEN technical report (CEN/TR 17519) was recently approved that lays out technical measures by which the releases of infill to the surrounding environment can be reduced.
+Magnusson & Macsik (comment #686) reviewed the available published studies and have estimated the effectiveness of existing RMM measures being used in a full-size pitch as detailed in CEN TR 17519.
+The main conclusion of their study is that when all the proposed RMM in CEN TR 17519 are correctly applied, the cumulative infill migration losses can be reduced to 15 kg/year (2 g/m2), below the 50 kg/year (7g/m2) considered as a limit value proposed by the DS (90% reduction relative to baseline releases) and analysed by ECHA’s committees.
+Furthermore, there are no lost environmental benefits since recycled end-of-life tyres can be re-used as infill material (even though these might be small).
 Leaching of chemicals in ELT-infill material, such as zinc oxide, is not or only partly avoided in this scenario, but lower than under RO3.
-It is important to note that this RO would still allow average annual EU emissions of 1 600 tonnes (10% of the original emissions).
+It is important to note that this RO would still allow average annual EU emissions of 1 600 tonnes (10% of the original emissions) or potentially 480 tonnes (3% of the original emissions) if the RMMs in CEN TR 17519 are followed strictly.

+Under RO5 (RMMs during lifetime of pitch, ban of microplastic infill afterwards) annual emissions can be reduced to (practically) zero (reduction to at least 50 kg/y/pitch or roughly 10% of current emissions) during the lifetime of the artificial pitches.
+When pitches are replaced or refurbished, emissions will cease since microplastic infill will be prohibited.

-This analysis reflects all of the information available to SEAC.
+This analysis reflects the information made available to SEAC.

 Other impacts